Help! I've been gazumped. Is house gazumping even legal?

 Out of the survey above, a whopping 43% of people confessed that they wouldn't be against gazumping someone!
 66% of these said it would be because of an increase in competition meaning they receive a higher offer.

-Over a third of people who had one or more purchases fall through, said that the reason why was them or someone else in the chain not being able to get their mortgage approved in time.
+Over a third of people who had one or more purchases fall through, said that the reason why was them or someone else in the chain not being able to get their house repayments approved in time.
 This figure was higher for younger house buyers (aged 18 to 34) where it sat at 49%!

 If either you or someone else in the chain has been gazumped, which has given your buyer cold feet, then you've got a buyer to find FAST!